Pharmacy Technicians and Support Staff

 The OSCE assessment includes four stations used as an objective assessment of competence in Medicines Reconciliation.
 We will organise these assessments and run them four times a year.
 Please note, if the minimum quorate is not met for an OSCE assessment it will be cancelled and candidates will be deferred to the following assessment.

-To be eligible to sit the OSCE assessment candidates must have had their ‘sign-off meeting’ with their ES and uploaded all the associated documents on to the Moodle e-learning platform.
+To be eligible to sit the OSCE assessment candidates must have had their ‘sign-off meeting’ with their DS and uploaded all the associated documents on to the Moodle e-learning platform.

 Candidates registered for the Medicine Reconciliation course must complete the OSCE assessment within 12 months of the course start date.
 Candidates will be permitted to attempt the OSCE assessment twice